-- 1.19 The following sections contain a brief summary of the key SEA stages that will be completed during the preparation of the Ledbury NDP.
-The method used follows national guidance. - 1.20 There are five stages in the sustainability appraisal process: - Stage A Setting the context and objectives, establishing the baseline and deciding on the scope. - Stage B Developing and refining Plan options. - Stage C Appraising the effects of the Plan.
+- 1.19 The following sections contain a brief summary of the key SEA stages that will be completed during the preparation of the Ledbury Neighbourhood Plan.
+The methodology used follows national guidance. - 1.20 There are five stages in the sustainability appraisal process:

-Stage D - Consulting on the draft Ledbury NDP and the SA Report.
+Stage A - Setting the context and objectives, establishing the baseline and deciding on the scope.

-Stage E - Monitoring and implementation of the plan.
+- Stage B Developing and refining plan options. - Stage C Appraising the effects of the plan. - Stage D Consulting on the draft Ledbury Neighbourhood Plan and the SA Report. - Stage E Monitoring and implementation of the plan.